Tea Tree Oil: Remedy and Poison

 tea tree oil 1

-Poisoning: Tea tree oil is known to be poisonous if swallowed.
-A child who swallowed a small amount given to him by mistake went into a coma (from which he recovered).
-Tea tree oil should NOT be taken by mouth for any reason, even though some traditional uses include tea tree oil as a mouthwash, treatment for bad breath, and treatment of toothache and mouth ulcers.
+Tea tree oil is known to be poisonous if swallowed.
+A 4-year-old boy swallowed a small amount given to him by mistake and went into a coma, from which he recovered.
+A 23-month-old boy swallowed up to 10 mL of tea tree oil.
+He became confused and lost the ability to walk, but recovered within 5 hours.
+Tea tree oil should not be taken by mouth for any reason, even though some traditional uses include tea tree oil as a mouthwash, treatment for bad breath, and treatment of toothache and mouth ulcers.

-If someone may have swallowed tea tree oil, immediately check the webPOISONCONTROL® online tool or call Poison Control at 1-800-222-1222.
+If someone might have swallowed tea tree oil, immediately check the webPOISONCONTROL online tool or call Poison Control at 1-800-222-1222.
 Don't wait to see what will happen first, as swallowed tea tree oil can cause dangerous poisoning in less than thirty minutes.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita